 Making THC Diamonds involves similar steps as those used to make other concentrates.
-For example, butane extraction is often used to begin the process, creating an uncured live resin.
+For example, butane extraction is used to begin the process, creating an uncured live resin.
 Other cold extraction methods include using CO2.
-A closed-loop system is often used to ensure complete purity and lack of contamination.
+A closed-loop system ensures complete purity and lack of contamination.
 These set-ups are pricey and are only advisable in laboratories with the appropriate expertise and safety measures.

 Another term to learn is called winterization.
-This process is how excess lipids are removed from the product.
-Liquid methanol can be the solvent used for this step.
-Isopropyl alcohol is sometimes used for the winterization process.
+This process is how excess lipids (fats) are removed from the product.
+Liquid methanol can be the solvent used for this step, but Isopropyl alcohol is another option.
 Combining it with marijuana and leaving it in a freezer for 24 hours can get the job done.

-The goal is to reduce the number of plant waxes and chlorophyll from being extracted into the THC Diamonds.
-This process increases the purity and clean appearance of concentrates by removing these unwanted lipids, waxes, and chlorophyll from the final product.
+The goal is to reduce the number of plant waxes and chlorophyll extracted into the THC Diamonds.
+This process increases the concentrates’ purity and clean appearance by removing these unwanted lipids, waxes, and chlorophyll from the final product.

 You may hear the term Diamond Mining used on industry websites.
 This is a similar process to the one described above.
-The major difference is that diamonds are harvested from a sauce.
+The significant difference is that diamonds are harvested from terp sauce.

-Crystals form and separate from the terpene-filled sauce.
-This results in two products, the THC Diamonds, and Terp Sauce.
 Terp Sauce is a term to describe a liquid mixture with 50% or more Terpene content, along with cannabinoids like THC and CBD.
-When looking for products, consider whether you just want the alone or doused in Terp Sauce.
+When looking for products, consider whether you just want them alone or doused in terp sauce.